Updated Deadline to apply for 2022-2023 is Friday, October 7, 2022

 Funding

-A 1:1 match is required of which no more than 25% of total costs may be met by in-kind contributions.
+A 1:1 match is required for Organization Grants of which no more than 25% of total costs may be met by in-kind contributions.
 Applications showing at least a 1:1 cash match will receive a higher priority for funding.
-No organization or individual will be awarded more than one Small G rant per year.
-Priority will be given to projects that have not been previously funded by the Council and to organizations or individuals that are not ASCA grant recipients.
-For organizations, matching grants will not exceed $1000.
-For professional artists, matching grants will not exceed $750.
-The minimum for either organizations or artists is $100.
+No organization will be awarded more than one Small Grant per year.
+Priority will be given to projects that have not been previously funded by the Council and to organizations that are not ASCA grant recipients.
+For organizations, matching grants will not exceed $1000 and the minimum is $100.

 Eligibility

 An organization must meet basic eligibility requirements as an arts organization or as an organization that has arts programming as an integral part of its general activity and service.
-An individual must be a professional artist who resides in Tuscaloosa County and has exhibited prior artistic excellence in the community.
-An organization or artist does not have to be an affiliate or member of the local arts council to be eligible for funding.
+An organization does not have to be an affiliate or member of the local arts council to be eligible for funding.

 Project Dates

-The period required to plan, implement and complete the proposed project or activity must fall from October 1-May 15.
+The period required to plan, implement and complete the proposed project or activity must fall from October 1-May 5.
 If October 1 falls on a weekend, the date will shift to Monday or the following business day.
-Updated Deadline for 2022-23 is Friday, October 7.

 Grant Payment